ChicagoDave/phoenix/README.md

 Phoenix Social will look very similar to Twitter with a few exceptions.
 All users would be rated with a "karma" attribute similar to Reddit and new accounts would have to earn karma to post media and links and to have posts viewable by more than their immediate followers.
 DM access would be restricted to accounts with a "high" level of karma.
 If an account has no followers, their only action is to follow and like posts, hoping other people see their bio and follow back.

 ### Accounts
-New accounts would request a handle and can verify that handle via a Twitter post with a given phrase.
+New accounts would request a handle and optionally verify that handle via a Twitter post with a given phrase (as long as Twitter stands, we will check for handles there and prevent re-use on our platform).
 Once an account is created, the user can choose to be a public user or one of the official titles that would include Parody, Journalist, Politician, Government Employee, Corporate Brand, Corporate Officer, Corporate Employee, K-12 Teacher, College Professor, Police Officer, Governor, Mayor, United States Senator, United States Representative, State Senator (ST), State Representative (ST), Librarian, Firefighter, Lobbyist, Activist, Actor, Celebrity, Influencer, Artist, Poet, Author, Musician, and many more.
 Many of these would be paid accounts.
 Only Public User and verified public servent accounts are free (Journalist, K-12 Teacher, College Professor, Librarian, Police Office, etc)

 Secondary titles of political party and nationality for some primary titles will be required